okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 * Any profile updates - like department changes - populate automatically.
 * Inactive employees are automatically deactivated from their applications.

-> **Note**: Okta Event Hooks provide a mechanism for outbound calls to notify your own systems of events occurring in your Okta org, and allow them to take actions as a result — for example provisioning external app access once a user account is created in Okta.
+> **Note**: Okta Event Hooks provide a mechanism for outbound calls to notify your own systems of events occurring in your Okta org and allow them to take actions as a result — for example, provisioning external app access after a user account is created in Okta.
 As such, they are a flexible lightweight alternative to SCIM.
 See [Event Hook implementation](/docs/guides/event-hook-implementation/nodejs/main/).

 ## How does SCIM work?